Town of Midland Parking Program

 - Lot 9 - entrance from Midland Avenue (East side of Midland Avenue behind Bayshore Dental)

-Parking in these spaces without a permit is a fineable offence.
+Parking in the area designated for permit parking without a permit is a fineable offence.
 To obtain information regarding permit parking, please refer to our 'Contact Us' section.

 This brochure was prepared in order to make the public aware of our parking programs.